Understanding Major Depressive Disorder

 Northeast Health Services is dedicated to supporting your mental health.
 If you are experiencing suicidal thoughts, we encourage you to reach out for immediate support through your local crisis services by dialing 988, contacting your local emergency services, or visiting your local emergency room.

-Major depressive disorder is a serious mental health condition that affects how you think, feel, and function.
-It goes beyond occasional sadness or a rough day—it’s a long-lasting condition that can impact every area of life, from relationships to work to physical health.
+Major depressive disorder is a serious mental health condition that affects how someone thinks, feels, and functions.
+Beyond occasional sadness or a rough day, MDD is a long-lasting condition that can impact every area of life, from relationships to work to physical health.
+It involves having episodes of low mood that last for at least two weeks at a time.

-In 2021, more than 21 million adults in the United States—representing more than 8% of the adult population—experienced at least one major depressive episode, according to the National Institute of Mental Health (NIMH).1 Depression can affect anyone, regardless of background, age, or gender.
+In 2021, more than 21 million adults in the United States, representing more than 8% of the adult population, experienced at least one major depressive episode, according to the National Institute of Mental Health (NIMH).1

 • Persistent feelings of sadness, emptiness, or hopelessness